gyzerok/adrenaline/README.md

 Adrenaline requires **React 0.14 or later.**

-Adrenaline uses `fetch` under the hood so you need to install [polyfill](https://github.com/github/fetch) by yourself.
+Adrenaline uses `fetch` under the hood so you need to install [polyfill](https://github.com/github/fetch) by yourself

-In order to use `fetch` polyfill you need to install it first

 `npm install whatwg-fetch`